hinsoned/Active_Recall_Pro/README.md

     - [x] Make study page buttons full width (not related I just wanted to)
 6. Learn about README file standards and update this file.
     - [x] Put opening paragraph in to list format
-    - Add contributor instructions (Git use with video links and written expalnation)
+    - [x] Add contributor instructions (Git use with video links and written expalnation)
-    - Add contributor expectations
+7. Create a wiki pages (https://www.youtube.com/watch?v=bnMl0d-RcPQ)
+    - Create wiki page for each page or feature of site
     - Move tutorials, links, and notes to wiki.
-7. Create a wiki pages (https://www.youtube.com/watch?v=bnMl0d-RcPQ)
-    - Create wiki page for each page of site
 8. Add Flashcards list page.
 Just display both sides of all cards sequentially.
     - Add card list and card create route in views.py (this is one page)
     - Add card create on this page as well